PUBLIC INTEREST DISCLOSURE ACT 1998 (PIDA)

 The Public Interest Disclosure Act 1998, shortened to PIDA, is the law that protects whistleblowers from negative treatment or unfair dismissal.
 It is part of the Employment Rights Act 1996 (ERA).

-Who is is protected under PIDA?
+1. Who is is protected under PIDA?

 What does 'public interest' mean?

-Making a protected disclosure
+3. If you have made a protected disclosure

 Need advice on whistleblowing?